literallycanvas/literallycanvas.github.com/_sources/installing.txt

 :dfn:`core build`.
 It lives at ``/js/literallycanvas-core[.min].js``.
 The core build works just like the normal build, but it doesn't include any of the GUI code.
 Check out the :doc:`examples/core` example for details.

+Unfortunately, the core build is not yet available on NPM.
+There is no technical reason for this, it just hasn't been contributed yet.